mazen-mardini/libpahmm/README.md

 ```

 ## Tests
-There are tests you can run if you wish to verify the correctness of the library output, the test-suite can be found under `tests/`.
+There are tests that you can run if you wish to verify the correctness of the library output, the test-suite can be found under `tests/`.
 They verify that the output from the library match the output from the pahmm-tree tool.
 You need to have the pahmm Python library installed before you run the tests.

 ## License